UEA-Irta/CatCrops/README.md

 This repository contains the implementation of CatCrops, which is used in the scientific paper:

-"Early Crop Type Classification and Mapping Combining Remote Sensing and Ancillary Data" by Gené-Mola, J., Pamies-Sans, M., Minuesa, C., Casadesús, J., and Bellvert, J. (2025, submitted).
+> **"Early Crop Type Classification and Mapping Combining Remote Sensing and Ancillary Data"**
+> *by Gené-Mola, J., Pamies-Sans, M., Minuesa, C., Casadesús, J., and Bellvert, J. (2025, submitted).*

 The README will be expanded upon the publication of the corresponding research paper.

+CatCrops is a Python library for early crop type classification using remote sensing and ancillary data.
+It utilizes Sentinel-2 satellite data, previous crop history, and irrigation system information, among other features, to enhance classification accuracy.
+The Transformer model is used for time series analysis.

 ## Instalation